|Nutrition Facts (per serving)|

 - Coriander leaves to garnish

-- Next, add the coriander, cumin, turmeric, red chilli and garam masala powder and fry till the oil separates from the masala.
+Next, add the coriander, cumin, turmeric, red chili, and garam masala powder and fry till the oil separates from the masala.
 Stir often to prevent the masala from sticking to the vessel and burning.

-- Add the tomatoes and fry for 2-3 minutes, stirring often.
+Add the tomatoes and fry for two to three minutes, stirring often.